- Name: Batmobile (Tumbler)

 So as you can see, the box is HUGE!
 With a piece this big, the package it comes in, is designed to get the toy there in one piece not to encourage impulse buys by showing off the shiny.

-It measured 34 x 24 x 16 inches all round and weighs close to 32 pounds.
+It measured 34 x 24 x 16 inches all around and weighs close to 32 pounds.
 Shipping it from Hong Kong cost a small fortune.
 Inside is a sturdy, dense Styrofoam coffin protecting the Dark Knights ride.

 (Adhesive film is applied to all the windows to protect them from scratching.
 I suggest removing these with care as the wiper blades rest over the plastic and could easily be broken off while removing the plastic film.)